 A fire damper is a part of an HVAC system that is installed within its air ducts.
 It performs a number of different functions within an HVAC system, but the most important is keeping you and your staff safe.
 A damper is responsible for:

 Types of Fire Dampers

 There are two types of fire dampers: static fire dampers and dynamic fire dampers.
 A static fire damper is installed in barriers where the fan that propels the HVAC system will shut off if there is a fire.
 Static fire dampers work like a curtain.
-Once the HVAC system fan shuts off, the fire damper will fall and shut due to gravity.
+Once the HVAC system fan shuts off, the damper will fall and shut due to gravity.
 This stops the airflow, and thus the oxygen, circulating throughout the building and feeding the fire.

-A dynamic fire damper is installed in vertical barriers within the HVAC system.
-This means that if there is a fire, the HVAC system fans will continue to circulate air, but a dynamic fire damper will shut due to its spring-loaded design that forces the fire damper to close because of air pressure.
+A dynamic damper is installed in vertical barriers within the HVAC system.
+This means that if there is a fire, the HVAC system fans will continue to circulate air, but a dynamic damper will shut due to its spring-loaded design that forces the damper to close because of air pressure.